MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v15-to-v17.md

     ```
    Replace `<extension version>` with the exact version of the published Base Application.

-4. Synchronize the tenant with the [Application](../developer/devenv-application-app-file.md) extension (when coming from 15.2 and earlier only).
+4. Synchronize the tenant with the [Application](../developer/devenv-application-app-file.md) extension.

     ```powershell
     Sync-NAVApp -ServerInstance <server instance name> -Tenant <tenant ID> -Name "Application"